Updated · Jul 01, 2022

 Now, just imagine:

-Nowadays, great women like Oprah Winfrey, Michelle Obama, Melinda Gates, are an inspiration to their gender.
+Nowadays, great women like Oprah Winfrey, Michelle Obama, and Melinda Gates have an immense platform and serve as great inspiration.

-And hopefully, thanks to female mentors, more and more girls will dare to pursue careers in STEM in the near future.
+And hopefully, thanks to female mentors, more and more girls will dare to pursue STEM careers soon.

-In the world of today, computer science is still mostly under the male domain.
-Current trends suggest that’s about to change.
+In the world of today, computer science is still mainly under the male domain.
+However, current trends suggest that this is about to change.

 As always, let’s start with some statistics and see where they lead us.